Iterator

 Iterator.prototype.filter()

-Returns a new iterator helper that yields only those elements of the iterator for which the provided callback function returns true.
+Returns a new iterator helper object that yields only those elements of the iterator for which the provided callback function returns true.

 Iterator.prototype.find()